EarthObservationSimulator/instrupy/docs/module_synthetic_aperture_radar_model.rst

    orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument.
-Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. dataRate, float, Megabits per sec,Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument. pulseWidth, float, seconds, Actual pulse width (per channel/polarization). antennaHeight, float, meters, Antenna height (in the along-track direction when SENSOR_BODY_FIXED is aligned to NADIR_POINTING frame). antennaWidth, float, meters, Antenna width (in the cross-track direction when SENSOR_BODY_FIXED is aligned to NADIR_POINTING frame).
+Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. dataRate, float, Megabits per sec,Rate of data recorded during nominal operations. bitsPerPixel, integer, ,Bits encoded per pixel of image. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument.
+Default is the field-of-view spherical geometry specification. pulseWidth, float, seconds, Actual pulse width (per channel/polarization). antennaHeight, float, meters, Antenna height (in the along-track direction when SENSOR_BODY_FIXED is aligned to NADIR_POINTING frame). antennaWidth, float, meters, Antenna width (in the cross-track direction when SENSOR_BODY_FIXED is aligned to NADIR_POINTING frame).